Rosuav/Gypsum/plugins/README.rst

 Provide any or all of::

-	mapping(string:mixed) windowprops=(["title":"Configure"]);
+	//Set any window properties desired - see GTK docs for details mapping(string:mixed) windowprops=(["title":"Configure"]);
 	//Create and return a widget (most likely a layout widget) representing all the custom content.
 	//If allow_rename (see below), this must assign to win->kwd a GTK2.Entry for editing the keyword;